zevweiss/jemf/README.md

 Put the `jemf` executable wherever you like (presumably somewhere in your `$PATH`).
-If for some reason your python interpreter isn't at `/usr/bin/python`, you may want to edit the shebang line accordingly
+If for some reason your python interpreter isn't at `/usr/bin/python3`, you may want to edit the shebang line accordingly.

 ### Usage